-I live on the Isle of Wight in the UK, just across the waters of the Solent facing Southampton and Portsmouth, surrounded by delightful countryside and beautiful beaches.
-Sea sports, swimming, walking and cycling are the most popular pastimes on the island, and twice a year Walk the Wight, and Cycle the Wight draws hundreds of visitors.
-The world’s most famous regatta, Cowes Week, which once saw the crowned heads of five nations take part, is a major event in August and if the number of royals in attendance is less than in previous years, the number of royally rich with their super-yachts has increased.
+I live on the Isle of Wight in the UK, just across the waters of the Solent facing Southampton and Portsmouth, the most part of which is recognised as “an area of Outstanding Natural Beauty (AONB).
+Sea sports, swimming, walking and cycling are the most popular pastimes and twice a year Walk the Wight, and Cycle the Wight draw hundreds of visitors.
+Cowes Week, the Regatta which once saw the crowned heads of five nations take part, is a major event in August and if the number of royals in attendance is less than in previous years, the number of royally rich with their super-yachts has increased.

-We are a very literary Isle and apart from the number of writers who live here now, the Island was home to many famous writers in the past, such as Alfred Lord Tennyson, Charles Dickens, Alfred Noyes, Keats, Longfellow, and J.B.
-Priestley.
-Karl Marx, who spent a few years here, wrote to Freidrich Engels to say, “This island is a little paradise”.
-It is even more famous for being the home of Queen Victoria and her consort Alfred, who built a home here for their growing family away from the stress of London and the Court.
-This home, Osborne House, is now one of the most visited places along the south coast as it remains much as it was in Victoria’s day, a family home full of photographs, knick-knacks, children’s toys and lots of love.
+It is a very literary Isle and apart from the number of writers who live here now, the Island was home to many famous literary figures in the past, including Keats, Alfred Lord Tennyson, Charles Dickens, Alfred Noyes, Longfellow, J.B.
+Priestley and others.
+Karl Marx, who spent a few years here, wrote in a letter to Fredrich Engels, “This island is a little paradise”.
+It is even more famous for being the home of Queen Victoria and her consort Alfred, who built a residence here for their growing family away from the stress of the London Court.
+Osborne House is now one of the most visited places along the south coast and it remains much as it was in Victoria’s day, a family home full of photographs, children’s toys and lots of love.

-I love some countries passionately, Thailand, Italy and Spain, and I am fortunate to live in Europe where good transport links and fairly cheap flights make it possible to do long weekends in favourite cities.
+Thailand, Italy and Spain I love passionately and I am fortunate to live in an area with good transport links which make it possible to do long weekends in favourite cities.